manasbaurai09/PowerBI-Projects-for-DataAnalytics/PowerBI_Project_3-Zomato_Dashboard/README.md

 ## 📌 Project Overview

 This dashboard delivers a comprehensive analysis of Zomato's food delivery operations across Indian cities.
 It enables stakeholders to explore total revenue, order quantities, customer ratings, and city-wise performance — all switchable between **Amount** and **Quantity** views.
 A dynamic **Top N slicer** (Top 5 / 10 / 15 / 20 / 50) controls the city ranking chart, making it highly interactive and portfolio-worthy.

+The Dataset used in this:- [Zomato Data](Zomato_Data_Source)

 ---